telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-systemjs.md

 * A running application that hosts a Reporting REST service at address /api/reports.
 For more information, see [Telerik Reporting REST Services]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}).

-* Copy of the "Product Catalog.trdp" report file from __[TelerikReporting_InstallDir]\ReportDesigner\Examples__ in the folder used by the  [ReportFileResolver](/reporting/api/Telerik.Reporting.Services.WebApi.ReportFileResolver) in the Reporting REST service implementation.
+* Copy of the "Product Catalog.trdp" report file from `[TelerikReporting_InstallDir]\ReportDesigner\Examples` in the folder used by the [UriReportSourceResolver](/api/telerik.reporting.services.urireportsourceresolver) in the Reporting REST service implementation.

 * Entry with the default connection string used by Telerik Reporting sample reports in the `web.config`/`appsettings.json` file of the project hosting the Reporting REST service.